TheFirstFen/lnu/fen/y3/code/2dt902/labs/proj/README.md

 ###### **Responsibilities:**

-- Defines and enforces permissions for different user roles.
+- Defines and enforces access permissions based on contextual factors such as device, location, and time, rather than user roles.

 ###### **Provides:**

-- Role-based access management for employee actions and customer data.
+- Context-based access management that dynamically adjusts permissions for employees and customers, considering the context of each access attempt (e.g., IP address, device type).

 ###### **Requires:**

-- Integration with the Authentication Component and database for user roles.
+- Integration with the Authentication Component for MFA and CBAC policies.
+- Access to the user database for verification of context-based conditions and session validation.

 ###### **Choice of technology/software:**

-Role-based access control (RBAC) using Access Control Lists (ACLs).
+Context-Based Access Control (CBAC), integrated with Multi-Factor Authentication (MFA) for added security.

 ### Logging